2003–04 NFL playoffs: NFC: Carolina Panthers 29, St. Louis Rams 23 (2OT)

 Both teams blew scoring chances in the first overtime period.
-The Panthers would march down to the Rams 22-yard line on their first drive in overtime, and Kasay made a 40-yard field goal that would have won the game.
+The Panthers would march down to the Rams' 22-yard line on their first drive in overtime, and Kasay made a 40-yard field goal that would have won the game.
 But the Panthers were flagged for delay of game, and Kasay's second attempt from 45 yards was wide right.
-On the Rams ensuing possession, Wilkins attempted a 53-yard field goal, but it fell short.
-On the first play after Wilkins' miss, Muhammad caught a 22-yard pass on the Rams 35.
+On the Rams' ensuing possession, Wilkins attempted a 53-yard field goal, but it fell short.
+On the first play after Wilkins' miss, Muhammad caught a 22-yard pass on the Rams' 35-yard line.
 But two sacks and a false start penalty pushed the Panthers all the way back to their own side of the field and they ended up punting the ball away.

-The Rams took the ball back and drove into Carolina territory, however an errant Bulger pass was intercepted by Carolina cornerback Ricky Manning.
+The Rams took the ball back and drove into Panthers territory, however an errant Bulger pass was intercepted by Panthers cornerback Ricky Manning.
 On the first play of the second overtime period, Delhomme needed only ten seconds to throw a 69-yard touchdown pass to Smith to win the game.
 It marked the first double-overtime game and longest NFL game since the 1986 playoffs.

 Delhomme completed 16 of 26 passes for 290 yards, a touchdown, and an interception.
 Smith caught six passes for 163 yards and a touchdown.
 Bulger threw for 332 yards, but was intercepted three times.
 Bruce caught seven passes for 116 yards.
 Panthers kick returner Rod Smart returned five kickoffs for 123 yards, while Harris returned five for 124.
 Rams defensive end Brian Young had two sacks.

 This turned out to be the last hurrah for The Greatest Show on Turf, as the Rams would head into a steady decline over the next several seasons.
 It was also the last playoff game for the Rams in St. Louis before returning to Los Angeles in 2016 and their last home playoff game overall until 2017.

 This was the first postseason meeting between the Panthers and Rams.